Solinea/goldstone-server/doc/source/deploying.rst

     * swift => LOG_LOCAL4
     * cinder => LOG_LOCAL5
     * keystone => LOG_LOCAL6

+* Restart the openstack services or reboot the node.

 Notes::
     * future versions will leverage the configuration setting to insert the appname into the outgoing message.